johnnycyberseed/ibm-zk/pages/DLIBATCH.md

-- a standard JCL procedure that provides a high-level interface into executing in
+- a standard JCL procedure that provides a high-level interface into executing in [[IMS/DB Batch Environment]] -
-- IMS
--
 - MBR=  name of the application program
 - PSB= the [[IMS/PSB]]